cvilsmeier/sqinn-go/README.md

 ### Concurrency

-Sqinn/Sqinn-Go performs well in non-concurrent as well as concurrent settings, as shown in [performance.md](performance.md).
+Sqinn/Sqinn-Go performs well in non-concurrent as well as concurrent settings, as shown in the Performance section.
 However, a single Sqinn instance should only be called from one goroutine.
 Exceptions are the Exec and Query methods, these are mutex'ed and goroutine safe.
 But, since Sqinn is inherently single-threaded, Exec and Query requests are served one-after-another.